knpuniversity/symfony/knpu/extra-form-theming/form-options-variables.md

 ## The label Option versus Variable

-Let's do an example.
+Let's see an example.
 In the form, we add a `subFamily` field.
 Then, in the template, we override the `label` variable.
 But, according to `BaseType`, this field, well *any* field, also has a `label` *option*.